rustic-rs/rustic/config/README.md

 ### Repository Hooks `[repository.hooks]`

-These external commands are before and after each repository-accessing commands, respectively.
+These external commands are run before and after each repository-accessing commands, respectively.

 See Global Hooks.